 Why I hate exit row seats (some of these reasons are petty, I know)

 I’ve always been the type of flyer who can go anywhere in the world (for any amount of time) with just my backpack.
-The backpacks I have owned in my life have all been very special to me, and I often think of them as my loyal travel companions for my journeys around the world.

 Since I like to have access to all my belongings with me at my seat, I hardly ever make use of the overhead bins when flying economy class.
 Even when my backpack is fat and overstuffed with everything I cram into it for a long trip, it always goes under the seat in front of me.